labwc/labwc/README.md

 ## 1. What is this?

-Labwc is a [WIP] free, stacking compositor for Wayland based on wlroots.
+Labwc is a [WIP] free, wlroots-based stacking compositor for Wayland.

 It has the following aims:

 - Be light-weight, small and fast
-- Have the look and feel of [openbox](https://github.com/danakj/openbox) albeit with smaller feature set
+- Have the look and feel of [openbox](https://github.com/danakj/openbox) albeit with a smaller feature set
 - Where practicable, use clients to show wall-paper, take screenshots, and so on
 - Stay in keeping with wlroots and sway in terms of approach and coding style

 It is in early development, so expect bugs and missing features.

 Labwc has been inspired and influenced by [openbox](https://github.com/danakj/openbox), [sway](https://github.com/swaywm/sway), [cage](https://www.hjdskes.nl/blog/cage-01/), [wio](https://wio-project.org/) and [rootston](https://github.com/swaywm/rootston)

-The following were considered before choosing wlroots: [qtwayland](https://github.com/qt/qtwayland), [grefsen](https://github.com/ec1oud/grefsen), [mir](https://mir-server.io) and [egmde](https://github.com/AlanGriffiths/egmde).

 ![](https://raw.githubusercontent.com/wiki/johanmalm/labwc/images/scrot2.png)